tjmahr/dissertation/docs/11-aim1-introduction.md

-efficiency at age 2 jointly predicted working memory scores and expressive language scores at age 8. @Fernald2012 found that late talkers who looked more quickly to a named word at 18 months showed larger gains in vocabulary by 30 months compared to late-talkers who looked more slowly at 18 months. @Weisleder2013 found that lexical processing and language input at 19 months predicted vocabulary size at 25 months and that lexical processing mediated the effect of
+efficiency at age 2 jointly predicted working memory scores and expressive language scores at age 8. @Fernald2012 found that late talkers who looked more quickly to a named word at 18 months showed larger gains in vocabulary by 30 months compared to late talkers who looked more slowly at 18 months. @Weisleder2013 found that lexical processing and language input at 19 months predicted vocabulary size at 25 months and that lexical processing mediated the effect of